tingstad/pdfzip/README.md

        Data Size - 2 bytes
 ```

-We have the following data (annotated):
+We currently have the following data (annotated):

 ```
 00000400: 0a 2f 42 69 74 73 50 65 72 43 6f 6d 70 6f 6e 65  ./BitsPerCompone